telekosmos/phonegap-res/README.md

+# phonegap-splash

+phonegap-splash has been abandoned in favour of phonegap-res. phonegap-res can generate both icons and splash screens.
+Please move forward with phonegap-res.
+Thank you!

 # phonegap-res

 Automatic splash screen & icon generator for PhoneGap.
 Create a splash screen (2208x2208) & icon (1024x1024) once in the www folder of your phonegap project and use phonegap-res to automatically crop and copy it for all the platforms your project supports (currenty works with iOS and Android).